 TriMet service to continue, but reductions coming

-TriMet will continue providing transit service during the COVID-19 crisis, but is planning service changes because of ridership declines due to people staying at home and worried about being exposed to others in confined spaces.
+TriMet will continue providing transit service during the COVID-19 crisis, but is planning service changes because of ridership declines caused by people staying at home and worried about being exposed to others in confined spaces.

-According to the transit agency, the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency considers mass transit to be a critical infrastructure function, and mass transit workers to be essential critical infrastructure workers.
-Follow the statewide stay-at-home order issued by Oregon Gov. Brown on Monday, TriMet is asking people to take transit only if necessary.
+According to TriMet, the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency considers mass transit to be a critical infrastructure function and mass transit workers to be essential critical infrastructure workers.
+Follow the statewide Stay at Home order issued by Oregon Gov. Brown on Monday, TriMet is asking people to only take transit if necessary.

-Even before Brown issued her order, TriMet said ridership was projected to be down by more than 45% last week over February's average.
-Brown's order is expected to decrease ridership even more.
+Even before Brown issued her order, TriMet said ridership is projected to be down by more than 45% last week over February's average.
+Brown's order is expected to decrease ridership even more, TriMet said.

 In response, TriMet is preparing to reduce service in the near future.

 "While TriMet has been able to maintain service levels, we are making plans to reduce service that we expect to announce later this week.
 Riders should always check trimet.org/alerts before they head out.
-We are also posting updates at trimet.org/health," according to the agency.
+We are also posting updates at trimet.org/health," TriMet said.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.